joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-04-06-left-handed-sister.md

 ### Family first

-To calculate the probability of the "lefty sister" given that our guy has a sister Mary, we need to know what kind of family "some guy" comes from.
+To calculate the probability of the "lefty sister" given that "some guy" has a sister Mary, we need to know what kind of family "some guy" comes from.
 As we know, given that he has a "sister Mary" he could come from a $2$-, $3$-, or $4$-child family, and can have anywhere from $1$ to all of his siblings be sisters.

 In other words, we can sum over the kind of family he comes from.
-This is convenient, because we know the distribution of family types, and we can easily calculate the probability to observe faimly members given the family they come from:
+This is convenient, because we know the distribution of family types, and we can calculate the probability to observe family members given the family they come from:

 $$
   \begin{align}